emacs-mirror/emacs/mps/manual/source/reference/index.rst

     .. note::

         No page may contain parts of two or more protectable roots.
-You mustn't specify ``MPS_RM_PROT`` if the client program or anything other than (this instance of) the MPS is going to protect or unprotect the relevant pages.
+        You mustn't specify ``MPS_RM_PROT`` if the :term:`client program` or anything other than (this instance of) the MPS is going to protect or unprotect the relevant pages.